Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Appetite increaseMildNoneMild

 Ipamorelin's zero cortisol and zero prolactin profile at any dose is unique among all GH secretagogues, including sermorelin and tesamorelin.
 Sermorelin has the mildest overall side effect profile.
-Tesamorelin has the most comprehensive safety data from Phase III trials.
+Tesamorelin has the most comprehensive safety data from Phase III trials with 52-week follow-up.

-All three are substantially better tolerated than exogenous HGH, which causes higher rates of water retention, carpal tunnel syndrome, insulin resistance, and joint pain.
-For ipamorelin-specific side effects, see our CJC-1295/ipamorelin side effects guide.
+All three are better tolerated than exogenous HGH, which causes higher rates of water retention, carpal tunnel syndrome, insulin resistance, and joint pain.
+For ipamorelin-specific side effect management, see our CJC-1295/ipamorelin side effects guide.
 For sermorelin safety, see is sermorelin safe.

 Cost Comparison